code-computerlove/FE-Components/README.md

 const component = require('./component/index')();
 ```

-We need localhost to run so when we create an JSDOM enviroment we can download the scripts that we need in the HTML files to run the tests.
+The localhost module is needed so the assets from the HTML files can be accessed by JSDOM.

 Example of a `test/component/index.js` file: